Congregation Mikveh Israel: 117 N Seventh Street, 1860–1909

-The Cherry Street synagogue was replaced in 1860 by a building at 117 North 7th Street designed by architect John McArthur Jr. who would later design Philadelphia City Hall.
+The Cherry Street synagogue was replaced in 1860 by a building at 117 N 7th Street designed by architect John McArthur Jr. who would later design Philadelphia City Hall.
+The cornerstone was laid on May 9, 1859; the honor of placing the cornerstone was auctioned at the synagogue on Cherry St on the previous day, May 8, 1859.

 Sabato Morais served as minister at Mikveh Israel for forty-six years from 1851 to 1897.
 He was an opponent of slavery prior to the Civil War and encouraged the creation of the Ladies' Hebrew Association for the Relief of Sick and Wounded Union Soldiers in May 1863.
 Morais admired Abraham Lincoln and authored a sermon and prayer on the death of Lincoln's son Willie Lincoln in 1862; delivered a public sermon four days after Lincoln's death in April 1865; and delivered another public sermon on June 1, 1865, the national day of mourning.
 Later in June 1865, Morais sent a donation of $300 collected from Mikveh Israel members for the construction of the Lincoln Memorial.

+Upon Lincoln's death, the synagogue trustees convened a special meeting on April 16, 1865 and issued a statement lamenting the president's "traitorous" assassination and declared that the synagogue would be draped in public mourning for a period of 30-days.

 Morais' son Henry Samuel Morais taught in the synagogue's Hebrew school program, was a principal founder of the Jewish Exponent newspaper in 1887, and served as acting minister of the congregation from his father's death in 1897 through 1898.

+Kahal Kadosh Beth El Emeth had been founded in 1857 as a pulpit for Rev. Leeser following Leeser's departure from Mikveh Israel.
+Beth-El-Emeth dedicated a cemetery at 55th and Market Streets in 1857.
+Beth El Emeth dissolved in 1897 and many of its members joined Mikveh Israel.
+Mikveh Israel took possession of the cemetery and continues to administer it in the present day.

 Mikveh Israel was a center of Jewish education in America during this time.
 The first U.S. Jewish teachers' college, Gratz College, established under the provisions of the will of Hyman Gratz (1776-1857), began in 1897.
 Mikveh Israel members started Dropsie College, the first post-graduate institution for Jewish learning in the world in 1907, bringing Cyrus Adler to Philadelphia.

 Leon Haim Elmaleh (1873–1972) came to Mikveh Israel as religious leader in 1898 and served until 1929 when he became Reverend Emeritus until his death.
 Elmaleh was a founder of the Philadelphia Board of Rabbis and the Levantine Jews Society of Philadelphia.
+Elmaleh came from Gibraltar to Mikveh Israel, married his wife Fannie Feinberg at the synagogue in 1917, and maintained a long friendship with Christ Church minister Ernest Harding.

+Cantor Shore was succeeded by Cantor Abraham Dubow until his passing in December 1972.

+The synagogue's former building at 117 N 7th Street was razed in February 1913 to make way for commercial development.